Subsidence Repair Cost

 Trees

 Trees can sometimes cause structural problems to a property because of the shrinkage of clay subsoil underneath the foundations.
-Trees can also cause the ground to swell up, which can also cause problems to the structure of your home.
+Tree roots can dry clay soils (causing shrinkage/subsidence).
+After major tree removal, clay can re-swell (heave), so anti-heave measures may be needed.

 Water Escaping